chebfun/chebsite/about/people.md

 + **Marcus Webb** spent six months with the Chebfun team at the end of his undergraduate studies at Oxford in 2012.
 He showed how Chebfun can be used for analytic continuation in the complex plane and improved `bary`.

-+ **Heather Wilber**, a master's student of Grady Wright at Boise State University, worked with Wright and Alex Townsend during 2015-16 to create Spherefun.
-She then led the creation of the related project Diskfun.